Tissue sampling, processing and staining

 Reaction with proteins

-* The portions of the tissue that formalin binds to are the reactive hydrogen atoms of the amino
+Proteins are formed by chains of amino acids with one end an amino (NH2) group and the other end a carboxyl (COOH) group.
+The portions of the tissue that formalin binds to are the reactive hydrogen atoms of the amino (N-terminal) end.

 Reaction with amino acids

 Due to the tendency of formalin to oxidize into formic acid when exposed to atmospheric oxygen, most solutions are buffered in some way so that hematin pigment formation is inhibited.
 A very common buffering agent is phosphate (i.e. sodium phosphate, monobasic and dibasic).
 While being a very effective buffer, when using phosphate in formalin, one needs to start the dehydration process around a concentration of 70% (or lower, of course) in order to prevent the phosphate from precipitating out of the solution.
-This precipitate can leave artifactual remains in the tissue itselt and, more commonly, can lead to a blockage in the initial alcohol's line or tubing on the tissue processor.
+This precipitate can remain in the tissue and can lead to a blockage in the initial alcohol's line or tubing on the tissue processor.
 In addition to keeping the first alcohol at 70% or lower to prevent this from occurring, one can also use a formalin solution that is buffered with a non-phosphate buffer.
 These fixatives produce the same results as their phosphate-buffered counterparts, but do not have the hassle of phosphate precipitate associated with them.
 Formaldehyde may be the simplest member of the aldehyde classification of organic molecules, but its uses are many-spanning much more than histology labs and far outreaching its aldehyde siblings.
 It may not be the fastest fixative available, but it is certainly the most compatible with the wide range of procedures being carried out in today's fast-paced histology and research laboratories.
 Without doubt, its simple molecular structure does not accurately reflect the complexity of its actions or the effectiveness with which those actions are performed.

 Formalin fixation will affect every subsequent step that the tissue has to endure.
 Formalin preserves tissues by stabilising proteins and preventing both autolysis and putrefaction.
 It also maintains the relationship between cells and extracellular substances by changing soluble substances within the cell to insoluble substances, thereby protecting the tissue from the denaturing effects of the ravages of subsequent processing.
 If fixation is inadequate or unsuitable, then the subsequent staining methods will be impaired.
 Delays in fixation, variations in the duration of fixation or changes in the concentration of unbuffered fixative may result in poor overall fixation of nuclei, cells and tissues.

-However, work by Fox and his coworkers (1985) showed that only minor changes occurred in mean nuclear area when tissues were fixed in stock formaldehyde dilutions of between 2% and 20%.
+However, work by Fox and his coworkers (1985) showed that only minor changes occurred in the mean nuclear area when tissues were fixed in stock formaldehyde dilutions of between 2% and 20%.
 These solutions equated to formalin concentrations of between 5% and 50% (see graphs and research links below).
-Additionally, more recent work using neutral buffered formaldehyde has also concluded that reduction in concentration does not have any significant impact on tissue architecture, nuclear morphology or quality of H&E-stained sections (see Cummings et al, 2020).
+Additionally, more recent work using neutral buffered formaldehyde also concluded that reduction in concentration did not have any significant impact on tissue architecture, nuclear morphology or quality of H&E-stained sections (see Cummings et al, 2020).

-fox_et_al_1985.pdf
+fox_et_al_1985.pdf | |

-File Size: 5067 kb
+File Size: | 5067 kb |

-File Type: pdf
+File Type: |

-cummings_et_al_2020.pdf
+cummings_et_al_2020.pdf | |

-File Size: 1630 kb
+File Size: | 1630 kb |

-File Type: pdf
+File Type: |

 What do we see under the microscope?